Many apps, including Illustrator & Photoshop, will automatically replace straight quotes

 So if your font contains only the straight quotes characters, they will probably be displayed with a different default font.
-But don't worry, there are a couple ways to solve this: by disabling the automatic replacement feature or by adding additional marks to your font.
+There are a couple ways to solve this:

 - In Adobe apps, uncheck Type > Smart Punctuation... > Smart Quotes